roberddd/PF2B/docs/getting_started.md

 ## Notes Before Purchasing

 !!! warning ""
     PF2B does **not** guarantee 100% compatibility with all plants.
 With over [23,000](plants.md) presets, it is impractical to manually test and verify each one.
+However, most plants should import correctly without manual intervention.

-    However, if you encounter issues, such as incorrect texture settings or geometry problems, [please reach out](support.md).
+    If you encounter issues, such as incorrect texture settings or geometry problems, [please reach out](support.md).
 I will do my best to resolve them by adding plant-specific configurations to the addon.

-    In general, the `PlantCatalog` library, which includes the majority of assets from Bentley's distributed plants, works well, with an estimated **95% compatibility** requiring no manual intervention.
-The `PlantFactory` library, which contains the original built-in plants, has a lower compatibility rate, primarily due to inconsistent texture naming.

     **For more details, see the [PF2B: Under the Hood](support/pf2b_under_the_hood.md) page.**